Nevmagr/nvm-wp-cli-extensions/README.md

-# Nevma extend WP-CLI for WooCommerce Plugin
+# Εxtend WP-CLI for WooCommerce by Nevma

-Nevma extend wp-cli for WooCommerce Plugin
 Description

-Please backup before making any use of it!
+Please always backup before making any use of it!

 This plugin extends WooCommerce capabilities by introducing new command-line functionalities.
 It allows for efficient management and manipulation of WooCommerce products through WP-CLI commands.
 Features